dprince/openstack-k8s-mcp/README.md

   - Deployed version
   - Status conditions

-- **set_openstack_version_targetversion**: Patch the targetVersion field of an OpenStackVersion CRD to set a new target version
+- **update_openstack_version**: Patch the targetVersion and optionally customContainerImages fields of an OpenStackVersion CRD

+- **get_openstack_controlplane**: Query OpenStackControlPlane CRD to retrieve spec and status information

+- **create_dataplane_deployment**: Create an OpenStackDataplaneDeployment CR to deploy services on dataplane nodes

+- **get_dataplane_deployment**: Query OpenStackDataplaneDeployment CRD to retrieve spec and status information

+- **list_dataplane_deployments**: List all OpenStackDataplaneDeployment CRs in a namespace

+- **list_dataplane_nodesets**: List all OpenStackDataplaneNodeSet CRs in a namespace

 ## Prerequisites